Ola-20/auto_model/README.md

 ## Description

-·       The server folder contains the code that will use the predictor model built and exported from the jupyter-notebook to predict a price output based on the required input features.
+·       The server folder contains the code that used the predictor model built and exported from the jupyter-notebook to predict a price output based on the required input features.

-·       The client folder contains HTML, CSS, and JS files that will be used to create a simple web interface for both input and output.
+·       The client folder contains HTML, CSS, and JS files that were used to create a simple web interface for both input and output.

-·       The model folder contains the actual model, which was exported from jupyter-notebook as a pickle file
+·       The model folder contains the actual model, which was exported from jupyter-notebook as a pickle file.